-The twins along with business partner Divya Narendra, also from Harvard University, together established a company called ConnectU Inc, and have been in a legal battle against Facebook for seven years over whether its CEO, Zuckerberg, stole the idea of what is today's most famous social networking website.
+The twins along with business partner Divya Narendra, also from Harvard University, together established a company called ConnectU Inc, and have been in a legal battle against Facebook for seven years over whether its CEO, Mark Zuckerberg, stole the idea of what is today's most famous social networking website.

-On Wednesday, in filings to a federal appeals court, they stated that "after careful consideration" they would not proceed for a Supreme Court review.
 Last April, the same appeals court in San Francisco ruled that the ConnectU trio had to live with the original settlement that gave them $20 million in cash and $45 million in Facebook stock.